23 August 2025

 Physical Demands and Work Environment

-The work environment frequently involves proximity to moving mechanical parts.
-Occasional exposure may occur in high, precarious places, outside weather conditions, wet and/or humid conditions, fumes or airborne particles, toxic or caustic chemicals, extreme cold, extreme heat, risk of electrical shock, risk of radiation, and vibration.
+While performing the duties of this job, the employee frequently works near moving mechanical parts.
+Occasional exposure may include high, precarious places; outside weather conditions; wet and/or humid conditions; fumes or airborne particles; toxic or caustic chemicals; extreme cold or heat; risk of electrical shock or radiation; and vibration.

 Apply